devdatto/cityconnect/README.md

 # cityconnect
  Project for Spring Boot to check if two cities are connected by road

- The data is loaded at startus from an input file
+ The data is loaded at startup from an input file

 ## Data file format
  Portland,Seattle